Manager, Grounds and Greenhouses

 The Dairy Building was constructed in 1895, and was originally a service building.
 It represented one of several improvements to agriculture that Governor General Lord Aberdeen brought to Rideau Hall.
 In the Dairy Building, the milk from Rideau Hall’s cows was collected, stored and cooled; the cream was separated; and butter and cheese were produced.

 Between 1895 and 1916, the Dairy Building was located next to the skating rink, but was moved 50 metres away in 1916.
-Today, it stands close to the original location where it was constructed 121 years ago.
-The building’s octagonal form and decorative cupola lend it real architectural distinction, and the NCC has preserved it as part of Canada’s cultural history.
+Today, it stands close to the original location where it was constructed over 121 years ago.
+The building’s octagonal form and decorative cupola lend it real architectural distinction, and the NCC has preserved it as part of Canada’s cultural heritage.
 It was designated as a Government of Canada Recognized Federal Heritage Building in 1987.

 Restoration of the Dairy Building